What is an Article revision?

 To compare two versions of an article:

-- Select the two versions to compare by clicking their checkboxes
+- Select the checkbox of the desired versions you want to compare

 Different ways to view differences between versions